natgo/wt-wiki-scraper/wikitext-transpiled/ground/Leopard%202AV.md

 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->
-The armor is capable of defeating M735 and most early HEAT-FS when hitting the composite armor arrays, However the lower plate is very weak due to the layout of the armor.
-Please do note there is a fuel tank sandwiched between the composite armor which will usually lead to a fuel fire when hit, Recommended to play hull down if you dont have FPE (Please note i have only played the tank once so i may have missed something, Someone else who has played it more will have to edit this as i only edited it because there was nothing here originally.)
+The armour is capable of defeating M735 and most early HEATFS rounds when hitting the composite armour arrays, but the lower plate is very weak due to the layout of the composite armour.
+There is a fuel tank sandwiched between the composite armour which will usually lead to a fuel fire or even fuel detonation when hit.
+It is recommended to play hull down if you don't have FPE as the hull protection is very unreliable.
+The turret cheeks are near-invulnerable to all but the strongest rounds.
+However as with all MBTs, the area around the gun mantlet is quite weak.

-'''Armour type:''' <!-- The types of armour present on the vehicle and their general locations -->
+'''Armour type:'''<!-- The types of armour present on the vehicle and their general locations -->
 <!-- Example: * Rolled homogeneous armour (Front, Side, Rear, Hull roof)
 * Cast homogeneous armour (Turret, Transmission area) -->